 Examples of electrical hazards covers all activities and situations that could pose electrical risk to persons exposed to them.

 In this article, I will give practical examples of electrical hazards, this is to help us recognize these hazards, to proffer means of managing their risk.
+You can also read more articles on electrical safety here.

 Note that, if electrical risk are not well managed, it will result to electrical injury.